trandrewan/cits3403project/README.md

 pip install -r requirements.txt
 ```
 5. Edit the .env file in the root directory of the project and add your OpenAI key:
+- to get an API Key go to https://platform.openai.com/
+- accounts --> view api keys --> create new secret key
 ```
 OPENAI_API_KEY="ENTER_YOUR_API_KEY"
 ```